The best things to do with kids on the Sunshine Coast

 14. Be Thrilled at Aussie World

 This park is a fun day out for the big kids too!
-After you spin, float, bump and scream your way around Aussie World with the kids, finish the day with a stop at the pub (previously known as the Ettamogah Pub) for a coldie and some food to fill everyone’s bellies.
+After you spin, float, bump and scream your way around Aussie World with the kids, finish the day with a stop at The Pub for a coldie and some food to fill everyone’s bellies.

 15. The Ginger Factory